lhgiang040504/Myself/ML/Part 2 - Regression/Section 5 - Multiple Linear Regression/README.md

 ## Scaling
     In multiple Linear Regression, the coefficients will compensate to put everything to scale - no need to apply Scaling
-## Do we need to check assumptions ?
+## Do we need to check assumptions and dummy variables ?